yjg30737/pyqt-realtime-log-widget/README.md

 * psutil

 ## Install
-`python -m pip install git+https://github.com/yjg30737/pyqt-realtime-log-widget.git --upgrade`
+`python -m pip install pyqt-realtime-log-widget --upgrade`

 If you want to test or modify this, clone it.